MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ##### \<project name>.Report

-A collection of files and folders that represent a Power BI Report.
+A collection of files and folders that represent a Power BI report.
 To learn more about the files and subfolders and files in here, see [Project Report folder](projects-report.md).

 ##### .gitIgnore